TuanKiet-Vu/leetcode/DSA/Sliding window/Sliding window maximum/README.md

 - Sliding window

 ## Idea
-### 1. Count how many distinctly required characters in t
+### Deque structure
-- Use an array mp to store the frequency of each character in t
+- Use a deque to store the indices of the potientially maximum value in the window
-- Required represents the number of distinct characters that need to be included
-### 2. Expand the window
-- Move the pointer (right) from left to right and use sFreq to count the frequency of each character in s
+- We arrange the indices in the deque so that their corresponding values are in decreasing order
-- If the frequency of the current character reach its target (mp), increment formed
+- The front index always points to the maximum value of the current window
-- When formed = required, the current window includes all the required characters
+### Remove from the back
+- Remove the index at the deque's back while nums[dq.back] <= nums[i], as they can not become the maximum value of the window compared a higher and newer value (nums[i])
-### 3. Shrink the window
+### Remove from the front
-- When all characters are contained in the window, shink it to remove unnessary characters
-- Before moving the pointer left, update the minimum size of the window with (start) as first posion of the string and (minlen) as the length of string
-- If the window is invalid after removing a character (on the left side), decrement formed , then keep expanding
+- The front index is outside of the window and become unsuable, so we remove it from the deque
+- The front index  <= i-k is outside the window
+### Result
+- Reaching i>=k means a completed window has been formed
+- Then we alwways add nums[dq.front()] to the result

 ## Complexity
-- Time: O(n+m)
+- Time: O(n)
-- Space: O(1)
+- Space: O(k)